Having trouble falling asleep? Sleep problems may indicate deeper troubles with your nutrient status.

 Magnesium Case Study

-One double-blind, placebo-controlled study on the effects of magnesium supplementation on insomnia among elderly participants observed significant improvements on various sleep measures impaired by insomnia.
+One double-blind, placebo-controlled study on the effects of magnesium supplementation on insomnia among older adults observed significant improvements on various sleep measures impaired by insomnia.

 Vitamin D

-As the only nutrient our skin synthesizes when exposed to sunlight, Vitamin D, or cholecalciferol, makes for a reasonable excuse to skip school or work during a beautiful, sunny day.
+Vitamin D, or cholecalciferol, is unique because it's the only vitamin produced in response to sunlight exposure, making for a reasonable excuse to skip school or work during a beautiful, sunny day!

 Though dietary vitamin D is important to a healthy, whole-food diet, vitamin D derived from sunlight is more influential to our overall vitamin D status.